MUFI Rating & Risk – SAP ECC

 SAP ECC are some of the riskiest IT implementations that exist.
-They are so problematic because SAP’s functionality is difficult to configure and to use, and because the implementations tend to have so much breadth.
+They are so problematic because SAP’s functionality is difficult to configure and to use, and because the applications tend to have so much breadth.
 Another major problem is that the major consulting companies primarily implement SAP ECC – and they treat their tier 1 ERP projects as cash cows – actively extending the projects to maximize their billable hours.
-The tier 1 software vendors have done very little to make their software more implementable, and more usable.
+The tier 1 software vendors have done very little to make their software more implementable and more usable.

 The main objective should be to keep SAP ECC from “taking over the company,” and this is a challenge.
-SAP, like Oracle and several other ERP vendors, uses ECC as a wedge to sell in what are often inappropriate applications to ERP customers using the faulty logic of integration costs savings (how faulty this logic is, is explained in our Solution Architecture Packages).
-This is a strategy based on leveraging previous investments to influence future investments and is about leveraging the buyer into bad decisions.
+SAP, like Oracle and several other ERP vendors, uses ECC as a wedge to sell in what are often inappropriate applications to ERP customers using the faulty logic of integration costs savings (how flawed this logic is, is explained in our Solution Architecture Packages).
+This is a strategy based on leveraging previous investments to influence future investments and is about harnessing the buyer into bad decisions.
 The best way to get value from SAP ECC is by controlling its scope and by controlling SAP to prevent them from taking over the company’s IT spend.

 Finished With Your Analysis?

 To go back to the Software Selection Package page for the Big ERP software category.
 Or go to this link to see other analytical products for SAP ERP ECC/R/3.

 Tuning ERP and External Planning Systems with Brightwork Explorer